Student Handbook: Section 8: Student Code of Conduct & Procedures

 - The chair, or relevant witnesses if present, will read into record any additional pieces of information, witness accounts, etc., that are deemed necessary and relevant for the case.

-- All parties except CSB members shall be excused from the hearing room while the Board discusses the case to determine their decision and appropriate sanction(s).
+- All parties except CSB members shall be excused from the hearing room while the Board discusses the case to determine their decision and, if applicable, appropriate sanction(s).

 - Generally, a decision will be rendered at the time of the hearing unless unusual circumstances make deferment necessary; and